-When an instruction executes, the results, if any, must be stored somewhere.
+After an instruction is executed the results of the execution, if any, must be stored somewhere.
 Most arithmetic instructions leave the result in one of the processor's onboard registers.
-Memory-write instructions would then be used to transfer these results to main memory.
+Memory write instructions would then be used to transfer the results to main memory.
 Keep in mind that there is only so much storage space inside a processor.
 At any given time, almost all data and instructions reside in main memory, and are only loaded into the processor when needed.